ifebamba/Flex-Media-Player/README.md

 # Flex Media player
-Creating a media player using HTML and CSS Flexbox
+A media player created using HTML and CSS Flexbox and Javscript.
+Javascript features includes play, pause and volume control